chorman0773/PkmCom-APL-Library/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Additional Licenses

+This Library packages binary forms of Google Json, and the type tools libraries for linkage purposes.
+Licenses for these Binary Forms are included in /libs.
+I do not claim ownership of these libraries.